 MathFactBoost! +Hands on Science

-For many first and second graders, the hardest part of school is memorizing math facts.
+For many first, second, and third graders, the hardest part of school is memorizing math facts.
 But, adding and subtracting (even with regrouping!!) is so much easier once students can leave their fingers behind and just use their addition and subtraction facts.
+And times tables make everything so much easier!
 So, how can you help kids learn these important facts?

 Let's take a week to do it.